habitat-sh/habitat/www/source/docs/run-packages-director.html.md

 ---
-title: Run packages using the director
+title: Run multiple packages using the director
 ---

-# Run packages using the director
+# Run multiple packages using the director
-The director is a supervisor that can quickly start up and manage multiple services using a config.toml file, and when run in a supervisor process (`hab-sup`) itself, the director can be reconfigured at runtime like any other Habitat service.
+The director is a supervisor that can quickly start up and manage multiple services on _one machine_ using a config.toml file, and when run in a supervisor process (`hab-sup`) itself, the director can be reconfigured at runtime like any other Habitat service.
+Reconfiguring the director causes all child processes to be restarted.

 ## Defining the services